“Why is taking drugs dangerous?“

-There are lots of risks involved in taking any drug as you don't know what's in them.
-Drugs are dangerous because they can cause addictive behaviour and affect your mental health.
+There are lots of risks involved in taking any drug as you don’t know what’s in them.
+Drugs can also cause addictive behaviour and affect your mental health!

 Drugs stimulate levels of dopamine chemicals in your brain which give you a release of pleasurable feelings.
 The more you take the drug the more your brain starts to depend on it to reach higher levels of dopamine and feelings of euphoria, causing addictive behaviour.

 There are many myths and stereotypes surrounding drugs, such as: - Only “hard” drugs like cocaine and heroin are addictive - This is a myth.
 Nicotine in cigarettes is more addictive than heroin and cocaine.
 Alcohol and marijuana can be addictive as well.
 Even drugs prescribed by a doctor, like painkillers, can lead to addiction. - Addicts can stop anytime they want - This is also a myth.
 With addiction, there are issues like dependence, where your body physically needs the drug in order to function.
 And withdrawal from this dependency can be dangerous.

 ‘Legal highs’ are psychoactive drugs that contain various chemical ingredients, some of which are illegal while others are not.
 They produce similar effects to illegal drugs like cocaine, cannabis and ecstasy.